google/WebFundamentals/src/content/en/fundamentals/accessibility/accessible-styles.md

 ![the devtools contrast audit dialog](imgs/contrast-audit.png)

-WebAIM itself provides a handy <a href="http://webaim.org/resources/contrastchecker/" target="_blank">color contrast checker</a> you can use to examine the contrast of any color pair.
+WebAIM itself provides a handy [color contrast checker](http://webaim.org/resources/contrastchecker/){: .external } you can use to examine the contrast of any color pair.

 ### Don't convey information with color alone